awakari/interests/README.md

 A text condition is a key condition containing the terms for a text search.

+#### 1.2.1.4.
+Number Condition

+A key condition containing also a number comparison condition.

 ### 1.2.2.
 Subscription

 Subscription is an entity linking the message matching [condition](#121-condition) with the user account.